vishal1337/android-template/README.md

 This template is using [**ktlint**](https://github.com/pinterest/ktlint) with the [ktlint-gradle](https://github.com/jlleitschuh/ktlint-gradle) plugin to format your code.
 To reformat all the source code as well as the buildscript you can run the `ktlintFormat` gradle task.

+Run `./gradlew ktlintCheck` to check if the there are any lint issues.

+Run `./gradlew ktlintFormat` to format the code across the project.

 This template is using [**detekt**](https://github.com/detekt/detekt) to analyze the source code, with the configuration that is stored in the [config.yml](.detekt/config.yml) file (the file has been generated with the `detektGenerateConfig` task).

+Run `./gradlew detekt` to analyze the code.

-Run `scripts/process-code.sh` to fix the code style and update the copyright.
+Alternatively, you can Run `scripts/process-code.sh` to fix the code style and update the copyright all at once.

 ## Code Formatting